 - 1 Tablespoon maple syrup

 In a medium mixing bowl, combine flour, baking powder, baking soda, cinnamon, nutmeg, and salt.

 In a large mixing bowl, mix cane sugar, brown sugar, coconut oil, vanilla, flax eggs and almond milk.

 Add flour mixture to wet ingredients and stir until well combined

-Pour in 8 inch cake pan and bake for 25 minutes.
+Pour into 9-inch cake pan and bake for 25 minutes.
 Test to see if done by sticking a toothpick in the center and seeing if it comes out clean.
 Let cool before frosting cake.